swennemans/building-your-own-reactjs/02-building_basic_vdom/08-adding_state.md

 What do you think that will happen?
-Yes, we have an updating UI **but** but the updates are just appended to the exsting DOM, this creates a long list... **Not** exactly what we're looking for!
+Yes, we have an updating UI **but** but the updates are just appended to the exsting DOM, this creates a long list... **NOT** exactly what we're looking for!